Suryanshjamwal/Real-Estate-IRELAND/readme.md

 Common filter include Stamp Duty Event, Transaction Type, Region ad Year.

 Avg.
-Income and age of buyers can be quried on type of buyer (with/without child).
+Income and age of buyers can be queried on type of buyer (with/without child).

 <p align="center">